my625/student-code-provenance-LLMs-MinK/README.md

 # Tracing Code Provenance and Memorization for Programming Education

-This repository contains code and accompanying materials for the paper
-**"Tracing Code Provenance and Memorization in LLMs for Programming Education"**.

-Our study investigates memorization patterns and data provenance in large language models (LLMs) when trained or prompted with educational programming code.
-We adapt and extend the **Min-K% probability approach**, enhanced with **synthetic non-member code generation**, for **Python code**-based membership inference and provenance tracking.

-## Overview

-Large language models increasingly support programming education, yet their exposure to student-generated code raises ethical and technical concerns about memorization and data leakage.

-This project aims to:

-- Conduct **membership inference attacks (MIA)** on code datasets to quantify memorization.
-- Use **synthetic non-member generation** for robust statistical calibration.
-- Perform **provenance tracing** to assess data origin consistency and influence.

-Our evaluations span both **open-source** and **commercial** LLM families.
+This repository contains code and accompanying materials for the paper "Tracing Code Provenance and Memorization in LLMs for Programming Education".
+We apply the Min-K% probability approach, enhanced with synthetic non-member code generation, to Python code for membership inference and provenance tracking.
+Our analysis uses a curated dataset of student Python programming assignments from higher-education to assess code provenance.